 Sheared heels Sheared heels are generally caused by abnormal limb or foot conformation that leads to an asymmetrical landing pattern with overloading of one side of the foot.
 The over-loaded heel/heel quarter is pushed upward causing proximal displacement of the coronet.
 This, in turn, predisposes the foot to various injuries including bruising (corns), extensive separations and quarter cracks.
 Removing the shoes for as little as 7 days will redistribute the weight on the bottom of the foot and allow the displaced heel to open, relax and descend into a more acceptable position.
 When a quarter crack is present, the coronet will be displaced proximally at the origin of the defect.
 Removing the shoes allows the coronet to settle distally into normal alignment before any type of repair is considered (Figure 8).
 On average, it takes 7–10 days to improve sheared heels.

-Low or underrun heels Low or underrun heels, which are often seen in combination with shoes that are too small, are characterized by forward migration of the heels to a position dorsal to the base of the frog.
+Low or underrun heels Low or underrun heels, which are often seen in combination with shoes that are too small, are characterised by forward migration of the heels to a position dorsal to the base of the frog.
 Forward migration of the heels reduces the load-bearing surface area, so the forces applied during locomotion are distributed over a smaller surface area.
 The resulting increase in heel pressure reduces heel growth and the frog, which is now situated palmar/plantar to the heels of the hoof capsule, prolapses distally between the branches of the shoe.
 The horn at the heels is worn down further when the heels of the hoof capsule expand against the surface of the shoe during weight bearing.
 One author (SOG) has consistently improved the palmar foot structures by taking the horse out of work and giving them time without their shoes.
 After removing the shoes from a horse with underrun heels, the frog will generally be prolapsed below the level of the hoof wall.
 The first objective is to get the frog and the hoof wall on the same horizontal plane to allow all structures to participate in load sharing.
 This is accomplished by having the horse stand/walk on a firm surface during the first week after removing the shoes so that the weight of the horse levels the bearing surface.
 Any excessive toe length is reduced using the hoof nippers as described above and then creating a bevel in the toe.
 It is important to preserve all mass on the solar surface of the foot.
 The heels can be rasped in a horizontal direction, that is, across the frog within 10–14 days, to remove the folded underrun horn at the heels after which the bars/angle of the sole will begin to become apparent (Figure 9).
 During the period without shoes, the horse is managed as described for the transition to the barefoot state.
 Improvements in the integrity of the hoof wall and sole thickness can be verified with hoof testers across the dorsal sole and/or lateral radiographs.
 The amount of time necessary without shoes varies and is determined by the owner/trainer, farrier and clinician.
-When shoes are replaced, strict attention is paid to the trim and to the size, type and placement of the shoe using as guidelines, the hoof-pastern axis, the position of the center of rotation and trimming the heels to the base of the frog or trimming to the same horizontal plane as the frog (O'Grady, 2009).
+When shoes are replaced, strict attention is paid to the trim and to the size, type and placement of the shoe using as guidelines, the hoof-pastern axis, the position of the centre of rotation and trimming the heels to the base of the frog or trimming to the same horizontal plane as the frog (O'Grady, 2009).
 The average time needed to improve low or underrun heels is 4–6 weeks.

 CONCLUSIONS Success in transitioning horses from shod to barefoot is based on the veterinarian, farrier, trainer and owner understanding and being willing to adhere to the entire transitional process.
 The essential steps are to